BUGProtectionAssociation/bugprotectionassociation.github.io/README.md

 ***

-I konw you are interesting in bugs.
+We konw you are interested in bugs.
 So join us!

 The bright future is waiting us!
 ## Just now!